ModelOriented/DrWhy/README.md

 * **Model specific explainers**.
 These packages implement model specific techniques. `randomForestExplainer` implements techniques for exploration of `randomForest` models. `EIX` implements techniques for exploration of gbm and xgboost models. `cr19` implements techniques for exploration of survival models.

 * **Automated exploration**.
-These packages combine series of model exploration techniques and produce an automated report of website for model exploration. `dime` implements a dashboard generator for local and global interactive model exploration. `modelDown` implements a HTML website generator for global model cross comparison.
+These packages combine series of model exploration techniques and produce an automated report of website for model exploration. `modelStudio` implements a dashboard generator for local and global interactive model exploration. `modelDown` implements a HTML website generator for global model cross comparison.

 Here is a more detailed overview.